Ohunoluwa/suuply-chain-performance-analytics/README.md

 # About the Data

-The data used in this project isn't real — it's a made-up e-commerce dataset that I built myself using Python to look and behave like real sales data.
-I deliberately added common problems you'd see in real-world data, like missing information, incorrectly formatted numbers, messy dates, and delivery times that don't make sense.
-This let me test whether my cleaning process could actually catch and fix these kinds of issues.
+This project utilizes a **synthetic e-commerce dataset**.
+This dataset was custom-generated using Python (Pandas) to simulate a real-world, raw transactional environment.
+It intentionally includes business problems such as missing values, decimal artifacts, date formatting errors, and impossible wait-time outliers—to rigorously test the resilience and cleansing capabilities of the SQL ETL pipeline.

 # How the Data Was Cleaned and Organized (Medallion Approach)